Neo-Assyrian Empire: Collapse and fall of the empire

-More alarming was Nabopolassar's first forays into the Assyrian heartland in 616 BC, which amounted to capturing some border cities and defeating local Assyrian garrisons.
+More alarming were Nabopolassar's first forays into the Assyrian heartland in 616 BCE, which involved capturing border cities and defeating local Assyrian garrisons.
 The Assyrian heartland had not been invaded for 500 years, and the event illustrated that the situation was dire enough for Pharaoh Psamtik to enter the conflict on Assyria's side.
-Psamtik was probably primarily interested in Assyria remaining as a buffer between his own growing empire and the Babylonians and other powers in the east.
-In May 615 BC Nabopolassar assaulted Assur, the empire's southernmost remaining city.
+Psamtik was primarily interested in keeping Assyria as a buffer between his growing empire and the Babylonians and other powers in the east.
+In May 615 BCE, Nabopolassar assaulted Assur, the empire's southernmost remaining city.
 Sinsharishkun succeeded in repulsing Nabopolassar's assault and, for a time, saving the old city.

 It is doubtful that Nabopolassar would have achieved a lasting victory without the entrance of the Median Empire into the conflict.
-Long fragmented into several tribes and often targets of Assyrian military campaigns, the Medes had been united under King Cyaxares.
-In late 615 or in 614 BC, Cyaxares and his army entered Assyria and conquered the region around Arrapha in preparation for a campaign against Sinsharishkun.
+Long fragmented into several tribes and often targets of Assyrian military campaigns, the Medes had been united under the leadership of Cyaxares.
+In late 615 or in 614 BCE, Cyaxares and his army entered Assyria and conquered the region around Arrapha in preparation for a campaign against Sinsharishkun.
 The Medes mounted attacks on both Nimrud and Nineveh and captured Assur, leading to the ancient city being brutally plundered and its inhabitants being massacred.
-Nabopolassar arrived at Assur after the sack and upon his arrival met and allied with Cyaxares.
-In 612 BC after a siege lasting two months, the Medes and Babylonians captured Nineveh, and Sinsharishkun died defending the city.
-The capture of the city was followed by extensive looting and destruction and effectively meant the end of the Assyrian Empire.
+Nabopolassar arrived at Assur after the sack and met and allied with Cyaxares.
+In 612 BCE, after a siege lasting two months, the Medes and Babylonians captured Nineveh, and Sinsharishkun died defending the city.
+The capture of the city was followed by extensive looting and destruction, and effectively meant the end of the Neo-Assyrian Empire.